rougenbacher/Neat_Pulse_Bulk_Actions/README.md

 <ol>
   <li><strong>Set Up Locations</strong>
     <ul>
       <li>Create necessary Regions/Locations in Neat Pulse.
-Rooms without a location will be assigned to "Unassigned" and must be updated manually.</li>
+Rooms without a location will be assigned to "Unassigned" and must be updated manually or with location update feature of tool.</li>
     </ul>
   </li>
   <li><strong>Get Org ID and API Key</strong>